ChemFM as a Scaling Law Guided Foundation Model Pre-trained on Informative Chemicals: Abstract

-{ Artificial intelligence (AI) has significantly advanced computational chemistry research in various tasks~\cite{MMNB,molecular_design,rsmiles}.
-However, traditional AI methods often rely on task-specific model designs and training, which constrain both the scalability of model size and generalization across different tasks.
+Traditional AI methods often rely on task-specific model designs and training, which constrain both the scalability of model size and generalization across different tasks.
 Here, we introduce ChemFM, a large foundation model specifically developed for chemicals.
+By conducting a series of scaling experiments, we identify UniChem as the informative molecular database for pre-training the foundation model.
 ChemFM comprises 3 billion parameters and is pre-trained on 178 million molecules using self-supervised causal language modeling to extract generalizable molecular representations.
-This model can be adapted to diverse downstream chemical applications using either full-parameter or parameter-efficient fine-tuning methods~\cite{lora}.
+This model can be adapted to diverse downstream chemical applications using either full-parameter or parameter-efficient fine-tuning methods.
 ChemFM consistently outperforms state-of-the-art task-specific AI models across all tested tasks.
 Notably, it achieves up to 67.48\% performance improvement across 34 property prediction benchmarks, up to 33.80\% reduction in mean average deviation between conditioned and actual properties of generated molecules in conditional molecular generation tasks, and up to 3.7\% top-1 accuracy improvement across 4 reaction prediction datasets.
 Moreover, ChemFM demonstrates its superior performance in predicting antibiotic activity and cytotoxicity, highlighting its potential to advance the discovery of novel antibiotics.
+Furthermore, we demonstrate that, as a foundation model, ChemFM exhibits strong data efficiency, requiring significantly fewer labeled training samples to achieve state-of-the-art performance.
 We anticipate that ChemFM will significantly advance chemistry research by providing a foundation model capable of effectively generalizing across a broad range of tasks with minimal additional training. }